When you think of a toothbrush, you probably don’t think about innovation and new technology. But, you should do.

 - Unico Smartbrush – Said to clean your teeth in 3 seconds this product launched as a crowdfunding campaign like Amabrush and Ufunbrush.
 It has come under quite a lot of scrutiny from backers, with delays, irregular updates, and many false promises.
 Sadly, the final product fell a long way short of backers expectations.

 - Y-Brush – Designed to clean the teeth in 10 seconds, this mouthpiece style toothbrush relies on nylon bristles.
-It has been plagued by delays and is now on course to ship in mid 2020.
+It was plagued by delays and did finally ship in early 2020.

 On the back of the interest and demand for such products, many replica products have been released by enterprising far eastern companies.
 Sadly all of these perform terribly and are a waste of money.